maishashwathu/THE-Invincibles/README.md

-# Polymer Property Prediction: An Invariance-First Multi-Property Model
+# Polymer Property Prediction: An Multi-Property Model
+### Team :◢◤ The Invincibles ◢◤

 This repository contains the codebase for a robust machine learning pipeline designed to predict seven key physical and electronic properties of polymers using their repeat-unit SMILES representations.
 The approach emphasizes structural invariance, advanced graph representation learning, and physical explainability.